 Examining the role of the media in the COVID- 19 Pandemic

 The media plays and important role maintaining and enhancing our democracy, yet more and more Americans distrust the fragmented media.

-Nearly a year into the COVID 19 Pandemic we have no idea where this crisis is headed.
+Nearly a two years into the COVID 19 Pandemic we have no idea where this crisis is headed.
 But what we do know is that the coronavirus, in addition to being terrifyingly contagious, acts as an unusually merciless magnifying glass, showing the flaws in our politics, our healthcare system, our social safety net.
 And in our media.

 Media outlet's coverage of the COVID- 19 pandemic illustrate the challenges and opportunities for the media in reporting and covering complex health, political social issues.
 As the shapers of public opinion, the media plays a crucial role within the COVID- 19 pandemic ecosystem.

 The overall goal of the exploration of the media as a stakeholder is to evolve a framework for engaging citizens and facilitating public opinion based on reliable information and recognition of the centrality of the citizen in the body politic.

 “no one can take the place of the [news] media during this (COVID-19) pandemic in providing the public with information and analysis, and in countering rumors and distortions.”

 The Hutchins Commission’s five essential mandates for the press:

 first, providing “a truthful, comprehensive, and intelligent account of the day’s events”;